Services For Children

 - Evaluation by gastroenterology and swallow specialists

-- Avoid feeding lying down or near bed time
+- Avoid bottle feeding lying down or near bed time

 - Medication for reflux

-- Surgery if the hiatal hernia is strangulated or there is severe reflux
+- Refer to gastroenterologist for strangulated hiatal hernia or severe reflux

 A. Snoring/ Sleep apnea

-Snoring needs to be evaluated to exclude central or obstructive sleep apnea (OSA) and upper airway resistance syndrome, where there is blood oxygen deprivation and open mouth breathing leading to disturbed sleep, hyperactivity or tiredness, dental caries, lack of mandibular jaw growth and daytime sleepiness.
-Long term, oxygen deprivation may increase the risks of growth, weight control, heart, blood pressure, hormonal, neurological and memory problems.
+For children, instead of snoring, many have open mouth breathing as their nose passages are tiny.
+The child is restless, tossing and turning in sleep with mouth open and often bed wetting.
+Snoring needs to be evaluated to exclude central or obstructive sleep apnea (OSA) and upper airway resistance syndrome, where there is blood oxygen deprivation and open mouth breathing leading to disturbed sleep, hyperactivity or tiredness, poor focus and concentration in school, dental caries and lack of lower jaw growth.
+Long term, oxygen deprivation may reduce growth, cause underweight or overweight, heart strain, high blood pressure and diabetes.

-- Flexible nasolaryngoendoscopy in the clinic to determine the sites of obstruction.
+- Full evaluation of weight, nose throat neck and flexible nasolaryngoendoscopy in clinic to determine the sites of obstruction

-- Non-surgical treatment targeted to the obesity and allergic rhinitis
+- Non-surgical treatment for obesity and nose allergy

-- Surgery addresses the adenoid, tonsil and inferior turbinate sites of blockage
+- First line surgery addresses the adenoid, tonsil and inferior turbinate sites of blockage

 - Surgery tailored to the soft palate, base of tongue and larynx sites of blockage

-- Tongue base and mandibular advancement surgery in some syndromic cases
+- Surgery for tongue base and mandibular advancement surgery in some syndromic cases

 B. Head and neck lumps